the essential guide to organizational design

 This is where organizational design takes on new importance.
 Until now, structuring an organization has been predicated on a certain predictability in market behavior.
 But today those assumptions have all but disappeared.
 The time to fundamentally rethink organizational structure has come.
 Accountability and preparedness have never been higher on the corporate agenda than now.

-where does organizational design go wrong?
+where does org design go wrong?

 As companies develop and grow, systems and processes become more complex and may fall out of alignment with business strategy.
 Consequently, those organizations that don’t continuously monitor business performance are likely to experience a number of problems, including: